-- The title of the paper; this should provide a concise statement of the contents of the paper.
-A good title is very important and it will attract readers and facilitate retrieval by online searches, thereby helping to maximize citations.
-The title should include topical keywords and allude to the interesting conclusions of the paper.
-A title that emphasizes the main conclusions, or poses a question, has more impact than one that just describes the nature of the study.
+- The title of the article; this should provide a concise statement of the contents of the article.
+A good title is very important as it will attract readers and facilitate retrieval by online searches, thereby helping to maximise citations.
+The title should include topical keywords and allude to the interesting conclusions of the article.
+A title that emphasises the main conclusions, or poses a question, has more impact than one that just describes the nature of the study.

 5.1.2 Running title

 - A short 'running title', of not more than 55 characters (including spaces), for use as a headline.